KDE/neochat/README.md

 ## Introduction

 NeoChat is a client for [Matrix](https://matrix.org), the decentralized communication protocol for instant messaging.
-It is a fork of Spectral, using KDE frameworks, most notably [Kirigami](https://invent.kde.org/frameworks/kirigami) to provide a convergent experience across multiple platforms.

-NeoChat also make use of other KDE Frameworks as well as [libQuotient](https://github.com/quotient-im/libQuotient), a Qt-based SDK for the [Matrix Protocol](https://spec.matrix.org/).
+NeoChat is based on KDE frameworks and as [libQuotient](https://github.com/quotient-im/libQuotient), a Qt-based SDK for the [Matrix Protocol](https://spec.matrix.org/).

 ![Timeline](https://cdn.kde.org/screenshots/neochat/application.png)

 ## Features

 NeoChat aims to be a fully featured application for the Matrix specification.
-As such everything in the current stable specification with the notable exceptions of VoIP, threads and some aspects of End-to-End Encryption are supported.
-There are a few other smaller omissions due to the fact that the Matrix spec is constantly evolving but the aim remains to provide eventual support for the entire spec.
+As such most parts of the current specification are supported, with the notable exceptions of VoIP, threads, and some aspects of End-to-End Encryption.
+There are a few other smaller omissions due to the fact that the Matrix spec is constantly evolving, but the aim remains to provide eventual support for the entire spec.

 Due to the nature of the Matrix specification development NeoChat also supports numerous unstable features.
 Currently these are:
 - Polls - MSC3381